blocksds/sdk/readme.rst

 .. code:: bash

-    export BLOCKSDS=/path/to/sdk/
-    make
+    BLOCKSDS=$PWD make

 Now, you have two options.

-1. Use the libraries from this path.
-Make sure that the environment variable ``BLOCKSDS`` is  always set to the right path.
-The build system of the templates and examples will detect it and use it.
-Any other external library will need to be managed by you.

-   You can avoid exporting ``BLOCKSDS`` every time by adding it to your ``.bashrc``, ``.zshenv`` or similar.

-2. Install it in your system.
-You won't need to set ``BLOCKSDS`` again to use the SDK if you choose this option.
+1. Recommended.
+Install it in your system.
+You won't need to set ``BLOCKSDS`` again to use the SDK.
 Run:

    .. code:: bash